devgeniem/dustpress/README.md

 # Additional Classes

-## DustPressHelper
+## Query

-DustPressHelper is a class which combines helper functions for common WordPress tasks.
-The main functionality of this class is customized post quering with the ability to bind basic WordPress metadata to the queried post objects.
+Query is a class which combines helper functions for common WordPress tasks.
+The main functionality of this class is customized post querying with the ability to bind basic WordPress metadata to the queried post objects.
 With a single function call you can get the meta needed in your Dust-template.
 It also supports customized data fetching for __Advanced Custom Fields__ field group data in your post objects.

 In this class you will also find a menu builder tailored for Dust-based menus which is described later in detail.

-### Quering single posts
+### Querying single posts

 #### get_post()

-With DustPressHelper you can query single WordPress posts with two different functions.
+With Query you can query single WordPress posts with two different functions.
 The `get_post()` function accepts the following parameters:
 * id: The id of the post.
 * args: Arguments in an array.